 Multiple applications are welcome as long as a plausible reason is provided in your cover letter.
 If you are admitted to two or more study programs, you are required to inform us of your final decision by the conclusion of the application procedures.

-The written exam for the Master's program lasts one hour.
-It is based on the recommended literature and consists of open questions on current topics of the central themes of Social work, Social policy and Social management.
+The written exam for the Master's program lasts four hours.
+It is based on the recommended literature and consists of open questions on current topics of the central themes of Social Work, Social policy and Social management.
 Under the heading "Admission" you will find the corresponding preparatory documents (literature recommendations) on the course page.
-The required degree of specialisation with the literature depends on the previous knowledge of the respective applicant.

 For citizens of the following countries, the tuition fee is 363 euros per semester plus a fee for compulsory membership to the Austrian National Union of Students: